This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Understanding Pants Block Measurements

-- Inseam and rise: Measure the inside leg and distance from waist to crotch.
+- Inseam Length and Rise Measurement: Measure inside leg length and waist-to-crotch distance for proper fit

 Drafting Elastic Waist Pants